Mysterious organic scum boosts chemical reaction efficiency, may reduce chemical waste

-Category: Climate Hits: 0Chemical manufacturers frequently use toxic solvents such as alcohols and benzene to make products like pharmaceuticals and plastics.
+Category: Climate Hits: 2Chemical manufacturers frequently use toxic solvents such as alcohols and benzene to make products like pharmaceuticals and plastics.
 Researchers are examining a previously overlooked and misunderstood phenomenon in the chemical reactions used to make these products.
 This discovery brings a new fundamental understanding of catalytic chemistry and a steppingstone to practical applications that could someday make chemical manufacturing less wasteful and more environmentally sound.

 Read more https://www.sciencedaily.com/releases/2021/02/210204192504.htm